Citrix Hypervisor Management API extensions

 vnctermterminal emulation processes run as a non-root user ID and are restricted into an empty directory.
 They uses the restriction API above to drop privileges where possible.

 Access to xenstore is rate-limited to prevent malicious guests from causing a denial of service on the control domain.
 This is implemented as a token bucket with a restricted fill-rate, where most operations take one token and opening a transaction takes 20.
-The limits are set high enough that they should never be hit when running even a large number of concurrent guests under loaded operation.
+The limits are set high enough that they are never hit when running even a large number of concurrent guests under loaded operation.

 The VNC guest consoles are bound only to the